nepi-engine/nepi_setup/NEPI_DOCKER_HOST_SETUP.md

 ### NEPI Docker Remote PC Connections

-Start your NEPI container running:

-    nepistart

-Check that the Container is running

-    dps

-If the container is running:

 Test that you can connect to your running conatiner from a network connected PC.
 See a tutorial at [Connecting and Setup](https://nepi.com/nepi-tutorials/nepi-engine-connecting-and-setup/)